hernantz/Codeigniter-Thumbnail-Generator/README.md

 <img src="<?php echo base_url('/images/'.thumb('/home/user/www/images/picture.jpg','200','100')); ?>">
 ```

-Where 200 is the thumbnail width and 100 is the height. thumb() will return the thumb's filename.
+Where 200 is the thumbnail's width and 100 is the height. thumb() will return the thumb's filename.